Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 Woke Sociology is Fake Social Justice.
 Social Justice Without Economic Class.

 Sociology has long attracted people interested in making the social world better, and more fair to those who have suffered from discrimination.
 They regarded themselves as natural experts on questions of the general good and social justice.
-Historically sociologists have expressed ‘class-based’ solidarity, seeking to elevate low income, and ‘marginalized’ people of all backgrounds.
-Sociological studies of disparities in wealth and power primarily looked at social and economic predictors such as money, class, heredity and nepotism.
-In contrast, the dominant concern of today’s ‘woke’ sociology is achieving equal outcomes for groups defined by their race, gender, sexual orientation, ethnicity, immigration status, indigeneity and physical ability.
-Left progressive universalism has been replaced by tribalism and competitive victimhood.
+Historically sociology aligned with the ‘Old Left’ which focused on class struggle, unions, redistribution, and improving material conditions.
+They sought to elevate low income, and ‘marginalized’ people of all backgrounds.
+Their studies of disparities in wealth and power primarily looked at social and economic predictors such as money, class, heredity and nepotism.

 Critical Theory and Intersectionality Underlie Woke Sociology